SAT and SAT Subject Tests

 International students can register for the SAT and SAT Subject Tests in three ways: online, by mail using the SAT paper registration form, or through an SAT representative.
 To register online, you’ll need to create a College Board account if you haven’t already signed up.

 Online registration is not available to students in Benin, Cameroon, Ghana, Kenya, Nigeria or Togo.
-In addition, there are specific identification requirements on the day of testing in the following countries: Ghana, India, Nepal, Nigeria, Pakistan, Korea, Thailand and Vietnam.
-For more details on international requirements, go to SAT International Test Dates and select “International exceptions and notices.”
+In addition, there are specific identification requirements on the day of testing in the following countries: Ghana, India, Nepal, Nigeria, Pakistan, Korea, Thailand, and Vietnam.

 Fees and Waivers